 A stakeholder review of all our cancer publications was conducted in 2010.
 Stakeholders were asked for their views about how they use the relevant outputs, their importance and their quality.
 Comments were also sought on any changes respondents would like to see in terms of content and presentation of the outputs and of our cancer web pages.
-The results of this consultation are available..
+The results of this consultation are available.

-Due to improvements made by PHE in the collection of stage information as part of cancer registration, PHE in partnership with Office for National Statistics (ONS) are now able to publish estimates of survival by stage diagnosis of cancer in the form of Experimental Statistics.
-ONS will continue working with PHE to ensure that such survival estimates will be published as National Statistics in the future.
+Due to improvements made by PHE in the collection of stage information as part of cancer registration, PHE in partnership with the Office for National Statistics (ONS) are now able to publish estimates of survival by stage diagnosis of cancer in the form of Experimental Statistics.
+The ONS will continue working with PHE to ensure that such survival estimates will be published as National Statistics in the future.

-To promote ongoing feedback and to accommodate user’s needs, a workshop was held on 20 March 2017, to discuss what aspects they felt would be more useful and what they would like to see in future releases.
-The workshop included participants from the Department of Health, NHS Digital, Public Health England, Office for National Statistics, Cancer Research UK, Macmillan, Cancer Vanguard and UCL Great Ormond Street Institute of Child Health.
+To promote ongoing feedback and to accommodate users’ needs, a workshop was held on 20 March 2017, to discuss what aspects they felt would be more useful and what they would like to see in future releases.
+The workshop included participants from the Department of Health, NHS Digital, Public Health England, Office for National Statistics, Cancer Research UK, Macmillan, RM Partners Cancer Vanguard and UCL Great Ormond Street Institute of Child Health.

 Contact details for this Methodology